Ballona Creek: History

-From 1861 to 1862 the creek was home to an U.S. Army staging ground.
-Several soldiers posted to Camp Latham described the local vistas:
+From 1861 to 1862, the creek was home to a U.S. Army staging ground.
+Several soldiers posted to Camp Latham described the local vistas, including "Charley" in May 1862 in the Trinity Journal:

 In 1886, a California state report described Ballona and Centinela creeks:

-Out from the central springs of the upper belt—on ranchos La Brea and Rodeo de las Aguas—Ballona gathers its upper perennial waters, leads them south against the base of the Centinela hills.
-Here, reinforced by a little stream from the east, draining the springs of the ranchos La Cienega and Paso de la Tejera, it turns west and southwest, parallel with the hill’s footing, into the Ballona flats and the sea five to six miles away.

-Circa 1890, the renowned Machado ranch stables were located "a few hundred feet across the Ballona bridge on Overland Avenue."
+Around 1890, the renowned Machado ranch stables were located "a few hundred feet across the Ballona bridge on Overland Avenue."

 A 1912 advertisement for homes in the “Washington Park subdivision” along the creek said, “Ballona Creek is a swift-running little stream, fed by springs, and carrying plenty of water all the year.
 It divides in Washington Park, making a picturesque little island.”
 In addition to other festivities organized by real-estate brokers to drum sales in the new development, “A free luncheon with hot coffee was served on Ballona Island, the wooded island in Ballona Creek.”

 The ranch land along the creek was put into agricultural use alongside new small towns such as Venice (est. 1905) and Culver City (est. 1917).
 In 1928, one writer observed, “Gradually Rancho La Ballona began to develop and people began to build.
 The ranches were subdivided until Rancho la Ballona became a rich valley of beautiful homes with people coming from every State until it reaches the portions of today.”

 Photos of a flooded Jefferson Boulevard appeared in the newspaper after a major storm in December 1931; authorities told reporters that Ballona Creek’s peak flow “more than 7000 second feet” went through the channel.
 Deadly floods in 1934 led officials to temporarily close “small wooden bridges spanning Ballona Creek” to limit potential danger to civilians.
-The crossings were at Burnside Avenue, Redondo Boulevard, Thurman Avenue and Venice Boulevard.
+The crossings were at Burnside Avenue, Redondo Boulevard, Thurman Avenue, and Venice Boulevard.